project-gemmi/gemmi/docs/analysis.rst

    :language: python
    :lines: 3-

-Let us check what entries have HEM as a substructure:
+Let us check which entries have HEM as a substructure:

 .. code-block:: console